"Until we can forgive ourselves and

 or "bad" are not primary feeling words.

-Emotions are energy that is meant to flow: E - motion = energy in motion.
+Emotions are energy that is meant to flow: E - motion = energy

-cancer or alzheimers disease or whatever.
+such as cancer or alzheimers disease or whatever.

-Until we can start being emotionally honest with ourselves it is impossible
+Until we can start being emotionally honest with ourselves it

-Truly are.
+who we Truly are.
 Our emotions tell us who we are and without emotional

 honesty it is impossible to be True to our self because we don't know ourselves.